 Students will have 25 minutes at the beginning of the review to present without interruptions and shall personally make arrangements for room reservations and any required projection equipment needed for their review.
 A full two hours will be scheduled for each review.

-The Faculty Candidacy Review Committee is composed of three to four faculty members including the student’s Primary Research Advisor and Primary Academic Advisor, if applicable.
+The Faculty Candidacy Review Committee is composed of three to four faculty members including the student’s Primary Academic Research Advisor and Primary PhD Program Advisor, if applicable.
 At least two of the members must be PME faculty.
-The candidacy committee should be composed in consultation with and approved by the Primary Research Advisor.
+The candidacy committee should be composed in consultation with and approved by the Primary Academic Research Advisor.

 Admission to PhD candidacy depends only in part on the results of the proposal and oral review.
 Performance in research and in coursework is also considered in committee deliberations.
 The outcome of the candidacy review will be communicated to the student by the committee chair immediately following committee deliberations.
 There are three possible outcomes for the candidacy review: